The birthday of the Holy Prophet Muhammad (s) is coming up. It is an occasion for happiness and celebration.

 Smith-Atkins requested donations from her local community of the course of a few weeks.
 Then, for her daughter’s birthday, she took a party of parents and kids to Halifax where they wrapped coats around lamp poles, street signs and trees.”

-Was racking my brain for a good video for the usual Friday inspiration when I remembered this awesome video which shows examples of the numerous acts of kindness that the Prophet did in his life!
+This awesome video which shows examples of the numerous acts of kindness that the Prophet did in his life!

 Check out this idea!
 Aqeel Jaffer is turning 1 years old, and his parents have decided to raise funds for charity in lieu of birthday presents – what a generous gesture, and the thawaab-e-Jaariya will be such a great start to his life, Mashallah 🙂